The applicants are required to meet the program's eligibility requirements and show the intention of settling in the

 Yukon's Provincial Nomination Program helps the eligible employers in the province to nominate foreign workers and business people that have been trained internationally for permanent residence in the Canadian province.

 The program has the following streams:

 Provincial Nominee Program (PNP) eligibility factors vary from province to province.

-As PNPs are part of an economic immigration strategy, they are usually organised in such a way as to attract workers who can easily contribute to the economy and have a high probability of remaining in that province.
-As a result, some PNPs prioritise immigrants with experience in occupations in demand in that province.
+As PNPs are part of an economic immigration strategy, they are usually organized in such a way as to attract workers who can easily contribute to the economy and have a high probability of remaining in that province.
+As a result, some PNPs prioritize immigrants with experience in occupations in demand in that province.
 Other PNPs prefer immigrants who have a connection to the province, such as a relative, as this increases the chances of them remaining in the province.

 As with most economic immigration programs, young applicants who have strong language skills, a high level of education, and skilled work experience are in a better position to succeed.